bogatikov/packeter/README.md

 #Packeter

-Application for incoming/outgoing packet for my NIO client-server.
+Application for incoming/outgoing packet for NIO client-server.